 Unlike other US territories, Americans need a passport to enter American Samoa and they have their own immigration and passport stamps.

 American Samoa is noted for having the highest rate of military enlistment of any US state or territory.

 Former US Territories

-There are currently five independent countries which were former territories of the United States.
+There are currently four independent countries which were former territories of the United States.
 One of which came from the Spanish-American war from which the US acquired Guam, and the other three coming from the aftermath of WWII.

-Philippines – Many people are unaware that the Philippines were once a US territory.
+Many people are unaware that the Philippines were once a US territory.
 It was ceded to the United States from Spain in the same treaty which ceded Guam.
 After the conclusion of the Spanish War, the Filipino forces that were fighting Spain for independence turned their attention to the Americans.
 For several years, American and Filipino forces fought leading to the deaths of thousands on each side.
 It is one of the most forgotten wars in US history.

 There were many in the US who never felt comfortable with the annexation of the Philippines.
-In the 1930’s the Philippines was declared a commonwealth and plans were developed for a transition for full independence.
+In the 1930’s the Philippines was declared a commonwealth and plans were developed for a transition to full independence.
 The Japanese invasion on Manila on December 8, 1941 (same time as the Pearl Harbor attack, but on the other side of the international date line) postponed independence for several years.

-During its brief tenure as a US territory (brief compared to Spain’s 333 year rule), the Philippines had a non-voting representative in the US Congress and was covered by an Organic Act giving Filipinos full rights under the US constitution.
+During its brief tenure as a US territory (brief compared to Spain’s 333-year rule), the Philippines had a non-voting representative in the US Congress and was covered by an Organic Act giving Filipinos full rights under the US constitution.

 Today, if you visit the WWII Memorial in Washington DC, every state and territory is listed in stone pillars including the Philippines, recognizing their role in the war.